 A well-known name in the whiskey world, Jack Daniel Distillery has been making whiskey for more than 150 years — and it all started with the signature charcoal-mellowed Old No. 7.
 Today, Jeff Arnett is the master distiller for the brand and, since he began in 2008, he has introduced Jack Daniel’s Tennessee Honey and Tennessee Fire.
 Just as the four other variations do, these whiskeys make use of Jack Daniel’s mash recipe: corn, rye and barley.
 You can head to Lynchburg to learn more about the history of Jack Daniel and to try the whiskey for yourself.
 There are five tour options and admission starts at $13.

-Spirits: Old Natchez Trace White Whiskey, White Maple TN Whiskey, Leiper’s Fork Distillery bourbons and Tennessee whiskies
+Spirits: Old Natchez Trace White Whiskey, White Maple TN Whiskey, Leiper’s Fork Distillery bourbons and Tennessee whiskeys

 Although Williamson County has a rich distilling history, it has been over 100 years since legal whiskey production has been allowed in the area.
 With the opening of Leiper’s Fork Distillery this month, that all changed.
 The history of Tennessee whiskey is celebrated through small-batch production at this family-owned distillery.
 You will find the retail store and tasting room inside a 200-year-old log cabin that sits on 27 acres in Leiper’s Fork.
 Try one of their three brands of whiskeys: Old Natchez Trace White Whiskey, White Maple TN Whiskey and Leiper’s Fork Distillery.

-Spirits: Naked Biscuit Sorghum Spirit and Crane City Gin
+Spirits: Naked Biscuit Sorghum Spirit, Crane City Gin and Nashville Honey Spiced Honey Liqueur

 Shop hours: Monday, 11 a.m. to 6 p.m.; Tuesday through Saturday, 11 a.m. to 7 p.m.; Sunday, 11 a.m. to 6 p.m.